Jontsa/national-identification-number/README.md

 This package can be used to parse, validate and format national personal identification numbers.
 In some countries these might be called social security numbers, national insurance numbers etc.

-There are other similar packages available but some do not work with PHP 8 and some only support one country.
-This package was created to better suit our needs.
-It only supports limited set of countries but new countries can be added if needed.
+There are other similar packages available but some are not updated anymore, some do not work with newer PHP versions, some only support one country etc. This package was created to better suit our needs.
+It only supports limited set of countries but adding new countries should be easy if syntax is described somewhere.

 ## Features

 - Parse and validate national identifier string
-- Returns object with all available properties extracted from the identifier
+- Returns object with known properties extracted from the identifier
 - Supported countries
   - Austria
   - Estonia